Why Fossil-SCM is an excellent choice for introductory programming courses

 Simple installation and no dependencies

 Fossil is a multi-platform program that is distributed as a single executable file.
 Nothing else is needed.
 This means that installation couldn't be easier and instructors won't have to fix broken installations.
 It also means it is easy to download and try new versions without having to uninstall old ones.
 Fossil uses a repository based on the battle-tested SQLite engine (and was written by the same principal author, D. Richard Hipp.)
+Out of the box, it is designed to use an HTTP based protocol without any add on programs.
+It also has a built-in graphical diff (both desktop and web).

 Meanwhile, I was shocked to see that Git on Windows is 410 MB, with 286 MB of Mingw64, and git.exe is just 136kb.
 Git is very configurable but that also means it is dependent on a lot of external tools, like ssh (or putty on windows).
 Fossil is self-contained which means less hassle but also less flexibility.
 For this use case, it makes sense to me.